scramlo/code-test-rails/README.md

 # Code Test: Rails

-A simple Rails 6 app designed to provide a basic API for our code test.
+A simple Rails 6 app designed to provide a basic API for our code test!

 ### Requirements